 If you have any questions with regards to the operation of the

 lock box, don't hesitate to contact us directly.

 If you have chosen a cottage which allows pets, yes by all means bring your pet.
 If your cottage information sheet which you received with your confirmation states that pets are not permitted then we are sorry but your pet or the pet of any guest will not be welcome.

 If you are staying in a pet friendly cottage, you are asked to keep your pet on the property at all times and that the pet is not to be left alone at the cottage while you are not there.
 If your pet likes to bark, we ask that you keep the barking to a minimum while the pet is at the cottage.
 The woods and forests around your cottage are inhabited by animals which could harm your dog such as bears, porcupines, skunks and frogs.
-It's a good idea and just common sense to keep your pet close by at all times.
+It's a good idea and just common sense to keep your pet close by

 You are expected to bring your own sheets, pillow cases, towels, facecloths and life jackets (see below).
 Blankets and pillows will be at the cottage when you arrive.
 Other than your food and your own consumables, everything else is pretty well supplied by the owner of the cottage.
 You can certainly bring your food from the city if you wish but there are good food stores in the area for your convenience.
 Most cottage owners supply some spices and some toilet paper to get you started but you are asked out of courtesy to the owners or the next renters to replace these essentials before you leave.